-We all know that fruit and veg are much healthier than burgers and chips, but have ever stopped to think why a healthy diet requires as much as 5 fruit & veg every single day?
+We all know that fruit and veg are much healthier than burgers and chips, but have you ever stopped to think about why a healthy diet requires as much as 5 fruit & veg every single day?
 Do we really need that many?
-As you get to learn nutrition courses, there are a number of reasons why the answer to that question is absolute, yes.
+As you learn nutrition courses, there are a number of reasons why the answer to that question is absolute.

-Whether you’re planning a career that requires nutritional training or simply someone who wants to eat more healthily, understanding aspects of a diet like this are vital.
+Whether you’re planning a career that requires a nutrition course or simply someone who wants to eat more healthily, understanding aspects of a diet like this are vital.
 We’ll cover how to get that knowledge in the easiest way possible shortly, but let’s first discuss that all-important fruit and veg.

 Wide-Ranging Health Benefits Provided